Enjoy the Mango season to the fullest with this homemade mango jam preserve.

 - This step is optional.
 Wash your lemon/lime and cut into half.
 Press out the juice and pour over the mangoes.
 Throw the 2 squeezed out lemon halves into the pot with the mangoes.
 Lemon skin adds natural pectin to the jam making and it helps to set the jam.

-- Reduce heat and cook until jam is set.
+- Test jam setting.
 Use a thermometer in doubt: The setting temperature is 105 Celsius/220 Fahrenheit.
-You can also test if the jam is set by using a frozen plate or spoon and by dropping some of the hot cooked jam on the frozen part.
-That will cool the drop of jam instantly and you will be able to see if the jam has set or not.
+You can also test if the jam is set by using a frozen plate or spoon and by dropping some hot cooked jam on the frozen plate.
+That will cool the drop of jam instantly, and you will be able to see whether the jam has set or not.
 If the jam is still running, cook it a bit more and repeat the test until the jam has set.
 Always keep an eye on the cooking jam as to not burn the jam.

 - Pick out and discard the lime/lemon halves and if you used fibrous mangoes, then the seed core as well. *see notes

-- Grab a sterilized Jar and fill it up with the jam up to the rim.
+- Grab a clean, sterilized jar and fill it up to the rim with the jam.

 Notes